Legalising RMIT documents (Apostilles and authentications)

-Some foreign governments require proof that your documents are genuine.
-Find out how to get your academic statements authenticated via DFAT.
+Some foreign governments require proof that your RMIT document/s are genuine before they can be accepted.
+Find out how to get your documents legalised via DFAT.

-How to get your academic statement authenticated
+How to get your RMIT document/s legalised

 Need help?